 The default read mode is 3-byte address, to access higher address (4-byte address) which requires to enter the 4-byte address read mode or to define EAR bit.
-To enter the 4-byte mode, please refer to the enter 4-byte mode (EN4B) Mode section.
+To enter the 4-byte mode, please refer to the "9-11.
+Enter 4-byte mode (EN4B)" section.

-The sequence of issuing READ instruction is: CS# goes low $\rightarrow$ sending READ instruction code $\rightarrow$ 3-byte or 4-byte address on SI $\rightarrow$ data out on SO $\rightarrow$ to end READ operation can use CS# to high at any time during data out.
+The sequence of issuing READ instruction is: CS# goes low \rightarrow sending READ instruction code \rightarrow 3-byte or 4-byte address on SI \rightarrow data out on SO \rightarrow to end READ operation can use CS# to high at any time during data out.